 If you accidentally go in the water and you’re wearing a lifejacket, draw your knees up together, keep your arms tightly against your sides or wrapped around your knees, and lean your head back to keep your face out of the water.
 This is known as the Heat-Escape-Lessening Position (HELP).

 CPA traditionally holds a cold water safety workshop in January, which in past years has included a lecture and an opportunity for participants to try out their dry suits in cold water.
-Check the association’s website for details, as Covid may impact this event, cpakayaker.com.
+Check the association’s website for details at cpakayaker.com.